sfwiseguys/BallotBox/README.md

 4. If needed, you can create few Nominee records under the Titles so that only they show up as options during Voting and not All the Team Candidates.
 If no nominees created, then by default, All Candidates will be in the options list for That Title.
-5. You can preview how your configured data looks to an end user (Voter) in the **Vote Now!** tab
+5. You can preview how your configured data looks to an end user (Voter with a Candidate email) in the **Vote Now!** tab.
 6. As an Admin, Configure the Salesforce Site in your Salesforce Org as instructed separately below.
-7. Once Site is configured, you can share the Site Link with Voters and let the fun begin !

 ###  Site Setup